 Future work directed toward the understanding of hot QCD matter will exploit the higher data rate and high granularity tracking capability of the upgraded ALICE detector.
 The upgrade will be completed in 2019-20 for LHC RUN3 in the period 2021-23.
 ALICE will continue to take data until at least 2029.
 The focus of the UK groups will shift to the analysis of rare probes, particularly the production of heavy flavour (charm and bottom quarks) and hard scattered quarks and gluons leading to jets.
 The primary physics objective is to understand the transport of energy and momentum in a deconfined, dense system of quarks and gluons.
-The production of heavy quarks and jets during the early stages of a collision is governed by processes that involve a large momentum transfer.
-This is a regime in which perturbative QCD calculations are valid and as such these processes give direct access to the fundamental constituents before the formation of the quark-gluon plasma.
-Their evolution is governed by the thermalisation of heavy quarks and the attenuation of fast, scattered gluons and light quarks in the ensuing plasma phase.
-The fates of these rare probes are predicted to be most sensitive to the transport properties of the quark-gluon plasma.
-Therefore, the study of charm and bottom hadrons and the modification of jets, amongst a wide range of other measurements, will permit a detailed exploration of the dynamical properties of matter at high parton density.

-The next experimental facility for precision studies of the strong interaction will be the planned EIC, vastly extending the capabilities of current machines by using high energies, large kinematical coverage, precision detection of final states and exploiting polarisation degrees of freedom.
-UK scientists will take a leading role in defining the physics case and detector systems, starting with phenomenological and simulation studies in 2016, leading to an extensive R&D programme in tracking and particle identification detectors and trigger systems from 2019 onwards.
+The EIC R&D: The next experimental facility for precision studies of the strong interaction will be the planned EIC, vastly extending the capabilities of current machines by using high energies and very high luminosity, large kinematical coverage, precision detection of final states and exploiting polarisation degrees of freedom.
+UK scientists will take a leading role in defining the physics case and detector systems, starting with phenomenological and simulation studies, leading to an extensive R&D programme in tracking and particle identification detectors and trigger systems from 2020 onwards.
+Some of this work has already started with external funding and the opportunity would greatly benefit from Project research and development support (PRD) once CD0 approval has been received in the US.
+Institutions: 6 Academics: 13 Estimated project value: £2.5M